Three of women's top 10 to star as golf returns in S.Korea - RFI

 All players and staff will have their temperature checked before entering the venue and all support personnel must wear face masks at all times.

-Players will be required to wear masks before and after play and can opt to don one during their round, where they will have to keep a minimum of two metres from their competitors.
+Players turning up for practice rounds on Wednesday were required to wear masks before and after play.

+Some opted to don one on the course, where they were kept at least two metres from their competitors and were careful to keep contact with caddies to a minimum.

-Media covering the tournament will be restricted to two designated areas on the course at the first and 10th tees.
+Media covering the tournament are restricted to two designated areas on the course at the first and 10th tees.

 Each player will have to eat meals alone to maintain social distancing, with no caddies or family members allowed to sit at the same table in the players' lounge.